Walid Jarmouni: Professional career

 On 26 June 2020, Jarmouni signed his first professional contract with Sochaux.
 Jarmouni made his professional debut with Sochaux in a 2-1 Ligue 2 win over Troyes AC on 29 August 2020.

 On 18 June 2021, he joined Sète on loan.

 In June 2022, Jarmouni signed with Pau.

 On 29 January 2023, Jarmouni was loaned by Paris 13 Atletico.

+On 15 June 2023, Jarmouni signed a two-year contract with BGL Ligue club Progrès Niederkorn.
+He made his debut for Progrès Niederkorn in the first qualifying round of the UEFA Europa Conference League against Kosovan team SC Gjilani.

 Personal life

-Born in France, Jarmouni is of Moroccan descent.
+Born in Montpellier, in the south of France, Jarmouni holds both French and Moroccan nationalities.